Call for Participation

 Position Papers

-For researchers who want to present their work and contribute to a peer-reviewed proceedings.
+For researchers who want to present their work at the workshop.
 Papers should explore accountability, tool critique, AI dependency, de-skilling, or responsible practice in HCI workflows.
+Accepted authors get a dedicated presentation slot.

 • Up to 4 pages including references